Every Johnny Depp Movie Ranked Worst To Best

 While the film attempts to capture the old magic with the introduction of plucky youngsters Carina Smyth (Kaya Scodelario) and Henry Turner (Brenton Thwaites), it can't shake the feeling that it is retreading old ground.
 These films will always be a big draw, however, and despite not being as good as the previous films in the series, it still made more than $794.8 million at the box office.

-"The Lone Ranger" may have heavily marketed itself as being produced by the creative talent behind "Pirates Of The Caribbean," but this couldn't prevent it from ending up as one of Disney's biggest box office failures.
+"The Lone Ranger" may have heavily marketed itself as being produced by the creative talent behind "Pirates Of The Caribbean," but this couldn't prevent it from ending up as a huge flop that Disney wanted you to forget about.
 In addition to the production budget of $215 million, the film had marketing costs of a whopping $150 million, and when it failed to perform commercially and critically, the full weight of its catastrophe was realized.

-Premiering at the Toronto International Film Festival in 2014 as part of their "Midnight Madness" platform, "Tusk" initially screened to a receptive audience, since this program is reserved for underground and cult films.
-Kevin Smith's bizarre horror-comedy tells the story of podcast host Wallace Bryton (Justin Long) who travels to Canada to interview a guest, and in the process finds Howard Howe, (Michael Parks) a man whose disturbing fondness for walruses leads Wallace to become the subject for a deeply disturbing experiment.
+Premiering at the Toronto International Film Festival in 2014 as part of its "Midnight Madness" platform, "Tusk" initially screened to a receptive audience, since this program is reserved for underground and cult films.
+Kevin Smith's bizarre horror-comedy tells the story of podcast host Wallace Bryton (Justin Long), who travels to Canada to interview a guest, and in the process finds Howard Howe (Michael Parks), a man whose disturbing fondness for walruses leads Wallace to become the subject for a deeply disturbing experiment.
 Depp comes into the picture as Guy Lapointe, an inspector who has been trying to track Howard down.

 "Tusk" may have been low budget, with production costs of around $3 million, however, it still tanked at the box office, making just $1.8 million worldwide.
-While some critics defended it, others vehemently detested it, including the critic for The Seattle Times, Erik Lundegaard, who called it "the most disgusting and pointless movie I've seen."
+While some critics defended it, others vehemently detested it, including Seattle Times critic Erik Lundegaard, who called it "the most disgusting and pointless movie I've seen."

 With an established acting career, Johnny Depp moved behind the camera for the first and only time in 1997 with his feature directorial debut, "The Brave."
 Also starring in the film alongside screen legend Marlon Brando, Depp plays an American Indian who, in order to make some money for his impoverished family, agrees to appear in a snuff film in which he will be tortured and killed on camera.

-Premiering at the Cannes Film Festival in 1997, "The Brave" received largely negative reviews, including Godfrey Cheshire for Variety, who said that it "wastes its handsome mounting and capable cast on a plodding tale that eludes either psychological or allegorical sense."
-The film performed so poorly, in fact, that Depp pulled its theatrical and home media release in the US — something that ended up being incredibly costly to him, as he had fronted nearly $2 million of the film's budget himself.
+Premiering at the Cannes Film Festival in 1997, "The Brave" received largely negative reviews, including one from Variety, which said that it "wastes its handsome mounting and capable cast on a plodding tale that eludes either psychological or allegorical sense."
+The film performed so poorly, in fact, that Depp pulled its theatrical and home media release in the U.S. — something that ended up being incredibly costly to him, as he had fronted nearly $2 million of the film's budget himself.

 As was occasionally the case with "24," the narrative device of using "real-time" immediately opens the story up to plot holes, inconsistencies, and ludicrous leaps of logic that can negatively impact the film.
 Still, it makes for a pleasant change to see Depp in a role where ordinariness is his defining character trait.